How You Can Still Start Your New Business During a Pandemic

 • A business partner that can help with some of the entrepreneurial responsibilities and shoulder a portion of the risk.

-Now, you don’t need to keep a lawyer or accountant on staff, or even on retainer.
+Now, you don’t need to keep a lawyer or accountant on staff.
 Heaven knows your startup budget likely won’t allow that anyway.
 However, the security of having a financial or legal agent that you trust and whom you can hire when issues arise cannot be overstated.
+If you need help starting a business in a tough economy, a business lawyer will be an invaluable asset.

 Use the Tech Available